jrkerns/pylinac/docs/source/planar_imaging.rst

 **Pre-Analysis**

-* **Determine phantom location** -- The Leeds phantom is found by performing a canny edge detection algorithm to the image.
+* **Determine phantom location** -- The Leeds phantom is found by performing a Canny edge detection algorithm to the image.
 The thin structures found are sifted by finding appropriately-sized ROIs.
   This may include the outer phantom edge and the metal ring just inside.
 The average central position of the circular ROIs is set as the phantom center.